obsti8383/UpdateChecker/README.md

 * LibreOffice

-UpdateChecker ist Open Source (GPL 3.0), doesn't track you and is ad-free.
+UpdateChecker is Open Source (GPL 3.0), doesn't track you and is ad-free.
 The only online connection goes to https://vergrabber.kingu.pl/ to fetch the software release JSON file.

 # Installation
 Just unzip the provided ZIP-File to a location that fits your needs.